ashinw/house-prj-pub/lower-level/section-C-requirements.md

 There is/are currently:
 * Three downlights installed centrally
-* An extra unused exhaust fan switch on the wall entrance to the ensuite
+* An extra unused switch on the wall entrance to the ensuite for the exhaust fan
-* A Broken door stopper
+* A broken door stopper
 * A ducted heating vent beside the east window
 * An external window blind to the east of the window
 * Sheer and bulky pinch pleated curtains with thermo insulation lining